Peabo Bryson: Career

 Bryson won two Grammy Awards: in 1992 for his performance of the song "Beauty and the Beast" with Celine Dion and in 1993 for "A Whole New World" with Regina Belle.

 In early 1998, Bryson contributed his voice to Barney's Great Adventure: An Original Motion Picture Musical Soundtrack, with the song "Dream (Twinken's Tune)".

 Bryson performed in theater and operatic productions, most notably the tenor role of "Sportin' Life" in the Michigan Opera Theater of Detroit's version of Porgy and Bess.
-His tax problems caught up with him on August 21, 2003, when the U.S. Internal Revenue Service seized property from his Atlanta, Georgia, home.
-He is reported to owe $1.2 million in taxes dating back to 1984.
+His tax problems caught up with him on August 21, 2003, when the U.S. Internal Revenue Service seized property from his home in Atlanta, Georgia.
+He is reported to have owed $1.2 million in taxes dating back to 1984.
 The IRS auctioned many of his possessions, including both Grammy Awards, electronic equipment, his grand piano and multiple pairs of shoes.

+However, his Grammy for "A Whole New World (Aladdin's Theme)" was purchased by a close friend of the family who vowed to return it to Bryson.

 In 2002, Bryson's "Beauty and the Beast" music video was included on the platinum and Blu-ray edition of Beauty and the Beast.
 His "A Whole New World" music video was included on the platinum edition DVD release of Aladdin.
-Bryson's CD, Missing You, was released on October 2, 2007 on Peak Records, a division of Concord Music Group.
+Bryson's CD Missing You was released on October 2, 2007, on Peak Records, a division of Concord Music Group.

-September 4, 2016 was declared "Peabo Bryson Day" in Charleston, South Carolina and North Charleston, South Carolina, during the LowCountryJazzFest.
+On September 4, 2016, it was declared "Peabo Bryson Day" in Charleston, South Carolina and North Charleston, South Carolina, during the LowCountryJazzFest.
 The annual jazzfest is presented by ClosingTheGapInHealthCare.org, founded by Dr. Thaddeus Bell.

 In 2018, Bryson released his new album Stand For Love, which was produced by Jimmy Jam and Terry Lewis.
 The project was released on Jam & Lewis' newly reactivated label, Perspective Records.

 Personal life

-Before marrying his present wife, singer and member of English R&B group The 411 Tanya Boniface, Bryson was engaged several times to Juanita Leonard, the former wife of boxing great Sugar Ray Leonard.
-In the 1990s, he became engaged to Angela Thigpen, former Miss Virginia Teen USA and later a model/actress.
-Bryson and Boniface have a son, Robert, born January 1, 2018.

-Bryson also has a daughter, Linda (born c.
-1968), from a previous relationship, along with three grandchildren.
+Before marrying his present wife, singer and member of English R&B group The 411 Tanya Boniface, Bryson was engaged several times to Juanita Leonard, the ex-wife of boxer Sugar Ray Leonard.
+In the 1990s, he became engaged to Angela Thigpen, former Miss Virginia Teen USA and later a model and actress.
+He has a daughter from a previous relationship, along with three grandchildren.

-Tax problems caught up with Bryson on August 21, 2003, when the U.S. Internal Revenue Service seized property from his Atlanta, Georgia, home.
-He is reported to have owed $1.2 million in taxes dating back to 1984.
-The IRS auctioned many of his possessions, including both Grammy Awards, electronic equipment, his grand piano and multiple pairs of shoes.
-However, his Grammy for "A Whole New World (Aladdin's Theme)" was purchased by a close friend of the family who vowed to return it to Bryson.

-On April 29, 2019, it was reported that Bryson had suffered a heart attack, and had been taken to Atlanta hospital where he was said to be in a stable condition.
+On April 29, 2019, it was reported that Bryson had suffered a heart attack, and had been taken to an Atlanta hospital, where he was said to be in a stable condition.
 He has since made a full recovery.